+(c) Regulations.
 (1) All persons and vessels not registered with the sponsor as participants or support/enforcement vessels are considered spectators.
-The "support/enforcement vessels" consist of any territory, or local law enforcement and sponsor provided vessels assigned or approved by the Captain of the Port Honolulu to patrol the safety zone.
+The "support/enforcement vessels" consist of any territory, or local law enforcement and sponsor provided vessels assigned or approved by the Captain of the Port Honolulu to patrol the regulated area.

-(2) No spectator shall anchor, block, loiter or impede the transit of participants or support/enforcement vessels in the safety zone during the enforcement dates and times, unless cleared for entry by or through a support/enforcement vessel.
+(2) No spectator shall anchor, block, loiter or impede the transit of participants or support/enforcement vessels in the regulated area during the enforcement dates and times, unless cleared for entry by or through a support/enforcement vessel.

-(3) Spectator vessels may be moored to a waterfront facility within the safety zone in such a way that they shall not interfere with the progress of the event.
-Such mooring must be complete at least 30 minutes prior to the establishment of the safety zone and remain moored through the duration of the event.
+(3) Spectator vessels may be moored to a waterfront facility within the regulated area in such a way that they shall not interfere with the progress of the event.
+Such mooring must be complete at least 30 minutes prior to the establishment of the regulated area and remain moored through the duration of the event.

 (d) Informational Broadcasts.
-The safety zones shall be effective between 10:00 a.m. and 4:00 p.m.
-(SST) on November 11 and 25, 2016.
-If circumstances render enforcement of the safety zone unnecessary for the entirety of these periods, the Captain of the Port or his designated representative will inform the public through broadcast notices to mariners that the safety zone is no longer being enforced.
+The Captain of the Port Honolulu, will establish enforcement dates and times with a Notice of Enforcement.
+If circumstances render enforcement of the regulated area unnecessary for the entirety of these periods, the Captain of the Port or his designated representative will inform the public through broadcast notices to mariners that the regulated area is no longer being enforced.
 The harbor will remain closed until the Coast Guard issues an "All Clear" for the harbor after the race has concluded and the harbor is deemed safe for normal operations.

 (e) Penalties.
 Vessels or persons violating this rule may be subject to the penalties set forth in 33 U.S.C.
-1232.
+1233.

-Dated: August 23, 2016.
+Dated: January 10, 2017.